evolbeginner/iSeeCE/README.md

 By default, syntenic orthologs will be identified by using only best reciprocal BLAST hits.
 The results of converted genes will be output to the file **FastTree/GC.result**.

-When "--mauve" is specified, syntenic orthologs will additionally be identified by Mauve whose results will be output to the file **FastTree/GC.mauve.result**.
+When "--is_mauve" is specified, syntenic orthologs will additionally be identified by Mauve whose results will be output to the file **FastTree/GC.mauve.result**.
+Also, it is necessary to specify the path to Mauve.jar and progressiveMauve using --mauve_jar and --mauve, respectively.
+So please make sure that Mauve.jar has been installed if you want to perform the analysis with Mauve.
+Note that '--is_mauve' is optional.
+When '--is_mauve' is **NOT** specified, the analysis will be performed based on the best reciprocal BLAST hits.

+The input files should be in the format of * [Genbank](https://www.ncbi.nlm.nih.gov/genbank/).

 # Caveats
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Google_2015_logo.svg/220px-Google_2015_logo.svg.png)